perforce/p4prometheus/INSTALL.md

 This used to be called "WMI Exporter".

-You can download a release, e.g. https://github.com/prometheus-community/windows_exporter/releases/download/v0.20.0/windows_exporter-0.20.0-amd64.msi
+You can download a release, e.g. https://github.com/prometheus-community/windows_exporter/releases

 Note that when you run the .MSI file it may appear that it has done nothing - there are no dialogs etc!
 In fact it will have installed a service called `windows_exporter`.
 Look for it with `RegEdit.exe` under the key `HKLM\SYSTEM\CurrentControlSet\Services`.

-Edit the executable and add the similar parameter to node_exporter: `--collector.textfile.directory` which must be correctly set and agree with the value used by P4prometheus.
+Edit the executable and add the similar parameter to node_exporter: `--collector.textfile.directories` which must be correctly set and agree with the value used by P4prometheus.

 Note that the default port is 9182.